-In 2012, Round River began working with Conservación Patagónica (CP) in efforts to protect and restore biodiversity in Patagonia through the formation of National Parks.
-In 2004 the “future Patagonia National Park” project was initiated with the purchase of the 173,000-acre Estancia Valle Chacabuco (Chacabuco Valley Ranch).
-Since then, CP has focused on habitat restoration, baseline biodiversity inventories, and the development of infrastructure for future park visitors.
-In December 2014, Conservación Patagónica opened “Patagonia Park” to the public.
-They plan to hand over the park to Chilean government in 5-10 years, when it will open as “Patagonia National Park” and connect two existing reserves (Jeinimeni and Tamango).
+Round River arrived to Patagonia at the invitation of Tompkins brainchild, Conservación Patagónica (CP), to support its efforts to protect and restore biodiversity in Patagonia through the formation of National Parks.
+In 2004, the “future Patagonia National Park” project was initiated with the purchase of the 173,000-acre Estancia Valle Chacabuco (Chacabuco Valley Ranch), with the goal of connecting two existing national reserves (Jeinimeni and Tamango).
+Since then, CP has focused on habitat restoration, baseline biodiversity inventories, and the development of infrastructure within the park, as they prepare for its imminent turnover to the Chilean government.
+Over the past five years, Round River has assisted CP with biodiversity studies within the park, including a grassland inventory, bird surveys, vizcacha surveys, guanaco monitoring, and lesser rhea habitat surveys.